intel/CPU-Manager-for-Kubernetes/docs/operator.md

 CPU cores to given process.
 On top of that webhook applies additional changes to the pod which are defined in the configuration file.
-By default, configuration deployed during `cmk cluster-init` adds CMK installation and configuration directories and host /proc filesystem volumes, CMK service account, tolerations required for a pod to be scheduled on the CMK enabled node and appropriately annotates pod.
+By default, configuration deployed during `cmk cluster-init` adds CMK installation and host /proc filesystem volumes, CMK service account, tolerations required for a pod to be scheduled on the CMK enabled node and appropriately annotates pod.
 Containers specifications are updated with volume mounts (referencing volumes added to the pod) and environmental variable `CMK_PROC_FS`.

 The mutating admission controller is set up by default using mutual TLS, where the webhook service looks to authenticate the Kubernetes API server as well.
 This requires that the Kubernetes